vstinner/vstinner.github.io/content/proactor-wsasend-memory-leak.rst

     -DefaultEventLoopPolicy = WindowsSelectorEventLoopPolicy
     +DefaultEventLoopPolicy = WindowsProactorEventLoopPolicy

 The bug wasn't a regression.
-It was only discovered 5 years and fixed 6 years after the code has been written thanks to new tests.
+It was only discovered 5 years after the code has been written thanks to new tests.

 **UPDATE:** I updated the article to add the "Regression?
 Nope" section and elaborate the Conclusion.